 2. Local Tenens Provide On-Demand Staffing

-Mostly, locum tenens agencies have health providers available who can be outsourced to any facility in need.
-When the hospitals and provider organizations lack enough personnel, they can shift focus to locum tenens who can be on-boarded and up to speed quickly, with minimal inconvenience or significant time spent onboarding.
+Mostly, locum tenens providers have the necessary talent pool available who can be outsourced to any facility in need.
+When the hospitals and provider organizations lack enough personnel, they can shift focus to locum tenens who can hit the ground running with minimal inconvenience or significant time spent onboarding.

 3. Prevents a Downtime in the Hospital

 Downtime in a medical facility caused by provider availability issues can have dire effects on care quality and the bottom line.
 To avoid downtime, hospitals and healthcare provider organizations can turn to locum tenens to assure continuity of services.
-In this situation, contacting a locum tenens provider to deploy critical staff can reduce the potential for downtime and prevents these inefficiencies.
+In this situation, contacting a locum tenens provider to deploy critical staff can reduce the potential for downtime and prevent costly inefficiencies.